vacp2p/rfc/content/docs/rfcs/71/README.md

 This can be mitigated by [device syncing](https://rfc.vac.dev/spec/62), but not completely addressed.

 # Security/Privacy Considerations
-If anonymous mode is not used, when registering with a push notification service a client discloses:
+If anonymous mode is not used, when registering with a push notification service a client will disclose:
 - The devices that will receive notifications.

 - The chat key.